cachett/DCGANandCAE/README.txt

 Introduction
-I have implemented two commonly used generative models:
+I have implemented two commonly used generative models using Pytorch:

 A Convolutional Autoencoder (CAE) U-NET
 A Deep Convolutional Generative Adversarial Network (DCGAN) described in the paper https://arxiv.org/abs/1511.06434